 Revised August 18, 2018

-Allan Marain and Norman Epting, Jr., are New Jersey marijuana lawyers.
-They are adept in challenging and exposing unconstitutional searches and seizures.
-They are available to discuss your situation in a no-charge no-obligation office conference.
-Call them!
+Allan Marain is a New Jersey marijuana lawyer.
+He is adept in challenging and exposing unconstitutional searches and seizures.
+He is available to discuss your situation in a no-charge no-obligation office conference.
+Call him!

 Allan Marain |